Returns, payments, penalties, extensions, interest, stays of collection.

 (F) The delinquency was caused by an act of fraud, embezzlement, theft, or conversion on the part of the taxpayer's employee or other persons contracted with the taxpayer, which the taxpayer could not immediately detect or prevent, provided that reasonable safeguards or internal controls were in place.
 See (a)(iii)(E) of this subsection.

 (G) The department does not respond to the taxpayer's request for a tax return (or other forms necessary to compute the tax) within a reasonable period of time, which directly causes delinquent filing and payment on the part of the taxpayer.
 This assumes that, given the same situation, if the department had provided the requested form(s) within a reasonable period of time, the taxpayer would have been able to meet its obligation for timely payment of the tax.
 In any case, the taxpayer has responsibility to insure that its return is filed in a timely manner (e.g., by keeping track of pending due dates) and must anticipatively request a return for that purpose, if one is not received.
-(Note: Tax returns and other forms are immediately available to download at no cost from the department's internet site, http://dor.wa.gov.
+(Note: Tax returns and other forms are available at no cost from the department's web site, dor.wa.gov.
 When good cause exists, taxpayers are advised to contact the department and request an extension of the due date for filing, before the due date of concern has passed.
-See subsection (12) of this section.
+See subsection (12) of this rule.
 Taxpayers who have registered to file electronically with e-file will avoid potential penalties relating to paper returns not received.
-See subsection (1)(b) of this section.)
+See subsection (1)(b) of this rule.)

 (iii) The following are examples of circumstances that are generally not considered to be beyond the control of the taxpayer and will not qualify for a waiver or cancellation of penalty: